Bone Health Services

 The risk of osteoporosis comes from many issues such as: prior fractures, genetics, a parent/relative with a prior fracture, height loss, diabetes, low weight (either now or as a teenager), medications used to treat common diseases (COPD, rheumatoid arthritis, seizures) or certain medical conditions (diabetes is an example).

-During your first visit at our Bone Health Clinic, our Bone Health Specialists, Dudley Phipps, PA-C, CCD, or Guy Sullivan, PA-C, will review your personal and family health history, medications, activities and pain to determine your risk.
+During your first visit at our Bone Health Clinic, our Bone Health Specialists will review your personal and family health history, medications, activities and pain to determine your risk.
 This may lead to obtaining appropriate lab and imaging such as bone density testing (DXA, and/or QCT) or further x-rays.
 The results will indicate the next plan of action.
 The testing, discussion with the bone health provider, and results may happen within the same appointment visit.
 You can expect this initial visit to take approximately one hour.

 Our specialists partner with the National Osteoporosis Foundation, International Osteoporosis Foundation, International Society for Clinical Densitometry, and American Society of Bone and Mineral Research to stay up-to-date on the latest treatment and technologies to treat osteoporosis and bone disease.

-Our Bone Health Clinic is under the leadership of our Fracture Liaison Coordinator, Dudley Phipps, PA-C, Guy Sullivan, PA-C, and closely work with all of the providers at Iowa Ortho to provide exceptional, integrated care.
+Our Bone Health Clinic closely works with all of the providers at Iowa Ortho to provide exceptional, integrated care.
 Patients can be seen at our downtown Des Moines, Ankeny, West Des Moines, Pella, and Newton clinics.